1997MarsRover/Small-LMs/TensorOp/README.md

 This `Tensor` class has an `__init__` method that takes in `data` and an optional `requires_grad` flag.
 It also has a `__str__` method to provide a nice string representation of the tensor.

-Now, let's add some methods to implement basic tensor operations, such as addition and multiplication.You've got a good start on your notes about tensor operations and implementing a basic `Tensor` class.
-Here's a curt yet helpful response to get you moving forward:

 **Next steps:**

 1. Implement `__add__` and `__mul__` methods for tensor addition and multiplication.
 2. Consider adding a `backward` method to compute gradients when `requires_grad` is `True`.
 3. You might want to add more metadata, such as `shape` and `dtype`, to your `Tensor` class.
 4. Think about how you'll handle tensor operations with broadcasting and scalar values.

-**Questions to consider:**

-1. How will you handle tensor operations with different data types (e.g., float, int)?
-2. How will you implement more complex tensor operations, such as matrix multiplication and convolution?
-3. How will you optimize your tensor operations for performance?

 **Tensor Addition**